Microsemi/switchtec-kernel/README.rst

 The following IOCTLs are also supported by the device:

+* SWITCHTEC_IOCTL_FLASH_INFO - Retrieve firmware length and number
+  of partitions in the device.

-* SWITCHTEC_IOCTL_FW_INFO - Retrieve firmware address and length for
+* SWITCHTEC_IOCTL_FLASH_PART_INFO - Retrieve address and lengeth for
-  any specified partition.
-This ioctl populates a switchtec_ioctl_fw_info struct with addresses and lengs for each partition.
+  any specified partition in flash.

 * SWITCHTEC_IOCTL_EVENT_SUMMARY - Read a structure of bitmaps
   indicating all uncleared events.